jaheyns/CfdOF/README.md

 the official websites above.

-Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam8 or /home/user/OpenFOAM/OpenFOAM-8.x (It will be automatically detected in common default install locations).
-Note that if you have loaded the desired OpenFOAM environment already, the install directory should be left blank.
+Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /usr/lib/openfoam/openfoam2112, /opt/openfoam9 or /home/user/OpenFOAM/OpenFOAM-9.x (It will be automatically detected in common default install locations).
+Note that if you have loaded the desired OpenFOAM environment already before starting FreeCAD, the install directory should be left blank.

 cfMesh and HiSA can be installed using the Preferences panel described above, and can be downloaded and built from their source